Psilocybe cubensis: Taxonomy

 Singer divided P. cubensis into three varieties: the nominate, which usually had a brownish cap, Murrill's cyanescens from Florida, which generally had a pale cap, and var caerulascens from Indochina with a more yellowish cap.

 Psilocybe cubensis is commonly known as gold top, golden top or gold cap in Australia, sacred mushroom or blue mushroom in Brazil, and San Ysidro or Palenque mushroom in the United States and Mexico, while the term "magic mushroom" has been applied to hallucinogenic mushrooms in general.
+It is commonly known as "Golden teacher" in South Africa.
 A common name in Thai is "Hed keequai", which translates as "mushroom which appears after water buffalo defecates".

+Between 2013 and 2022, several samples of an unknown species of Psilocybe mushroom were collected.
+These samples bore similar superficial characteristics to P. cubensis, as well as similar habit and habitat.
+Microscopic and genetic testing of these samples led to the conclusion that they were closely related but different species, estimated to have shared a common ancestor some time in the last 3 million years.
+The new species bears the provisional name Psilocybe ochraceocentrata.

 Description

 The cap is 1.6-8 cm, conic to convex with a central papilla when young, becoming broadly convex to plane with age, retaining a slight umbo sometimes surrounded by a ring-shaped depression.
 The cap surface is smooth and sticky, sometimes with white universal veil remnants attached.
 The cap is brown becoming paler to almost white at the margin and fades to more golden-brown or yellowish with age.
 When bruised, all parts of the mushroom stain blue.
 The narrow grey gills are adnate to adnexed, sometimes seceding attachment, and darken to purplish-black and somewhat mottled with age.
 The gill edges remain whitish.
 The hollow white stipe is 4-15 cm high by 0.4-1.4 cm thick, becoming yellowish in age.
 The well-developed veil leaves a persistent white membranous ring whose surface usually becomes the same color as the gills because of falling spores.
 The fruiting bodies are 90% water.
 The mushroom has no odor and has been described as tasting farinaceous, with an alkaline or metallic aftertaste.
-The spores are 11.5–17.3 x 8–11.5 µm, sub-ellipsoid, basidia 4-spored but sometimes 2- or 3-, pleurocystidia and cheilocystidia present.
+The spores are 11.5–17.3 x 8–11.5 μm, sub-ellipsoid, basidia 4-spored but sometimes 2- or 3-, pleurocystidia and cheilocystidia present.

+Similar species

 The related species Psilocybe subcubensis—found in tropical regions—is indistinguishable but has smaller spores.
+Panaeolus semiovatus can appear similar but does not stain.